DragonSpit/ParallelAlgorithms/README.md

 # ParallelAlgorithms

 High Performance C++ Algorithms: parallel and sequential.

 Working VisualStudio 2019 solution is included with all supporting code and usage examples.

-- Parallel Merge for merging two arrays of any data type supporting comparison.
-Described in blog https://duvanenko.tech.blog/2018/01/14/parallel-merge/
-- Parallel Merge Sort for sorting arrays of any data type supporting comparison.
-Described in blog https://duvanenko.tech.blog/2018/01/13/parallel-merge-sort/
-- Parallel Sort from Standard C++17.
-Described in blog https://blogs.msdn.microsoft.com/vcblog/2018/09/11/using-c17-parallel-algorithms-for-better-performance/
-- LSD Radix Sort for arrays of unsigned long's.
-Described in blog https://blogs.msdn.microsoft.com/vcblog/2018/09/11/using-c17-parallel-algorithms-for-better-performance/
+Works with g++ on Linux.
+Works with VisualStudio 2019 MSVC compiler, and Intel's DPCPP OneAPI compiler on Windows.
+Works in WSL - Ubuntu 20.04.
+Uses C++17 and Intel's Threading Building Block (TBB) or Microsoft's Parallel Patterns Library (PPL)

 Benchmark Results of the following C++17 algorithms on Ubuntu 20.04 using g++, sorting an array of 10 Million unsigned 32-bit integers:
 - single core: ```sort(sorted.begin(), sorted.end())```